Yangge: Struggle (Reform) Yangge and the Chinese Communist Party

 The new struggle yangge had roots in the traditional folk rite yangge that was performed in the rural parts of Northern China prior to the Japanese invasion of 1937.
 The folk rite was performative and was often associated with New Year’s celebrations, incorporating spirited dance, garish costumes, and loud music.
 The dance troupe was led by a leader dancer known as santou (umbrella head) and consisted of dancers, ranging from a few dozen to more than one hundred dancers.
 Simple plays were enacted during the dance, mostly about everyday life in rural China.
 The songs that accompanied the folk rite were conversations between young men and women about love or congratulatory greetings, and the swinging movements of the dances were generally sexually suggestive.

 During the Republican era, Nationalist officials and rural reformers such as the Mass Education Movement pushed for various reform initiatives that sought to use yangge performances to inculcate their desired objectives of abolishing certain traditional customs and strengthening national identity.

+In Yan'an, the Yangge Movement (late 1942 to 1946) adapted yangge to incorporate socialist themes.
+The Lu Xun Academy of Arts had a significant role in the movement.